Lockheed L-1011 TriStar: Powerplant

-The TriStar 500 is equipped with higher thrust RB211-524B engines.
+The TriStar 500 is equipped with higher thrust RB.211-524B engines.
 Initially rated at 50000 lbf thrust each, the higher-thrust 53000 lbf -524B4 Improved (also referred to as the -524B4I) later became available, which also had improved fuel efficiency.

 Performance

 Originally certified with an MTOW of 496000 lb, an increased MTOW of 504000 lb was later certified in 1979, and all earlier production aircraft were certified at this weight.
 A further increase, to 510000 lb, is also available, and most TriStar 500s are thought to have had this increase.
 Standard fuel capacity is 31600 USgal, giving the TriStar 500 a range of about 5200 nmi with 246 passengers and baggage.

 Cabin

 The TriStar 500's maximum passenger capacity is 315, although no aircraft were operated with that number of seats.
 A typical two-class layout might include 21 First Class and 229 Economy Class for a maximum of 250 passengers.
 More spacious three-class layouts used on longer routes include 233 with 12 First Class, 32 Business Class, and 189 Economy Class with Delta Air Lines.
 The aircraft is equipped with six exits, two fewer than the long-body TriStars, thus reducing the exit limit maximum.